UVA-Anesthesiology-Data-Science/timeintervals/README.md

 To find this, we need the intersection of our union with the overtime.

 The `compute_intersection` method computes the *internal* intersection of the TimeSet.
-To find the intersection between two TimeSets, we simply ensure one is internally disjoint, and find the intersection of all the TimeIntervals.
+To find the intersection between a TimeSets and an overtime TimeInterval, we ensure the TimeSet is internally disjoint, and find the intersection of all its TimeIntervals with the overtime TimeInterval.
 ```python
 from datetime import datetime
 # we can also construct timeintervals from datetime objects.